 The Latest Advancements in Materials Technology

 Hyperlite Mountain Gear is committed to researching, developing, and keeping up to date with the latest advancements in materials technology in order to deliver products that achieve an optimal balance between strength, weight and performance.
 In striving to achieve this balance, we believe that, ounce-for-ounce, our products are the most durable lightweight and ultralight gear available contributing to increased performance and increased enjoyment of your sport.

-Cuben fiber is lightweight, highly durable, and is 50-70% lighter than Kevlar, four times stronger than Kevlar, and allows flex without losing strength.
-It is also less than half the weight of silnylon, has low specific gravity (floats on water, is 100% waterproof and has high chemical and UV resistance.
+Cuben Fiber is lightweight, highly durable, and is 50-70% lighter than Kevlar, four times stronger than Kevlar, and allows flex without losing strength.
+It also weighs less than silnylon, it floats on water, is 100% waterproof and has high chemical and UV resistance.
 Learn more about Cuben Fiber on our blog.

 HMG has tested the various Cuben fiber weights and has determined that CF8 (.78 oz/yd) is the most appropriate variety for lightweight and ultralight shelters.
 CF8 is used in the manufacture of all HMG tarps and for various components of its other products.

 CF11 (1.14 oz/yd) is a heavier and more highly durable variety of Cuben fiber used for the floor of all HMG shelters and in any other areas of production where added strength is required, such as tie-out points.
 This additional reinforcement contributes to the strength, durability, and product life of Hyperlite Mountain Gear.